Child Support Help and Information

 Generally, the obligation for support will continue until a child reaches the age of 18 or graduates from high school, but there are exceptions that you can read about in the articles below.
 Additionally, you'll find information to help you understand the laws and how support is calculated, various payments options, and different methods of support enforcement.

-Understanding Support Orders - Both parents have a responsibility to support their children after a separation or divorce.
+The Basics of Getting Child Support - Both parents have a responsibility to support their children after a separation or divorce.
 Find out how support is calculated, collected, and enforced.

 When Does Support End - How long is a parent obligated to pay support and when does it end?
 It depends on your divorce decree and if your child is emancipated.
 Find answers to these questions and more from the legal expert.